jjnanthakumar/py-handcricket/README.md

 ****************************************************Thats it play and have fun*******************************************************
 Note:
-    --> remember quoutes is only for your reference --> if u followed thes steps properly then sure the program will be executed --> any errors in code feel free to CONTACT ME "https://jjnanthakumar.github.io"
+    --> remember quoutes is only for your reference --> if u followed these steps properly then sure the program will be executed --> any errors in code feel free to CONTACT ME "https://jjnanthakumar.github.io"